fau-masters-collected-works-cgarbin/ieee-icmla-2019-data-science-tutorial/README.md

 - Pandas `DataFrame` [masks](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.mask.html) to filter out rows.
 For example, to remove employes over a certain age, or below an education level.
 - seaborn [`pairplot()`](https://seaborn.pydata.org/generated/seaborn.pairplot.html) to view the relationship of all attributes of a dataset at a glance.
 - Pandas' [`cut()`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.cut.html) to bin (group) attributes into larger categories.

+## 3. Using data to answer questions

+[Notebook 3](3-using-data-to-answer-questions.ipynb) uses permutations of a dataset with `np.random.permutation()` to test hypotheses

+To prove (or disprove) a hypothesis, we:

+- Inspected the dataset with `shape`, `columns`, `describe()`, and `info()`
+- Checked for possible duplicated entries with `nunique()`.
+- Performed a domain check (a suspiciously low literacy rates), to verify if the data make sense.
+We found out that it matches a reliable source.
+- To make the code clearer, we split out of the dataset only the pieces of information we need and transformed some pieces of data into a more convenient format (`fertility` and `illiteracy`).
+- Established that there is a correlation visually (with a scatter plot) and formally (with the [Pearson correlation coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient)).
+- Once we confirmed that there is a correlation, we performed a large number of experiments to check if the correlation exists by chance (with `np.random.permutation()`).
+- To make our experiments reproducible, we set a seed for the pseudorandom generator (`np.random.seed(42)`).